piecesofreg09/plant_names/README.md

-# Generate Plant Names Using sequential model
+# Generate Flower Names Using sequential model

-flowers
+(1) Model constructed using Keras
+(2) Data scraped from wikipedia